zserraakkaya/ToDoWithFlask/README.md

 With this small app you can create a task, after that you can edit it or you can delete it.

-For the database, Flask SQLAlchemy is used.
+For the database, Flask SQLAlchemy and SQLite are used.

 <img src="https://github.com/zserraakkaya/ToDoWithFlask/blob/main/ScreenShots/1.png">